Skip to main content

 Reporting such investments on the Tax Questionnaire

-Then go to Income > Investments and click Yes under Do you have investments in non-U.S. pooled investment funds?
+3. Navigate to Income > Investments and click Yes under the question Do you have investments in non-U.S. pooled investment funds?
 E.g. mutual funds, unit trusts, ETFs, REITs, etc. (Do NOT report funds held in retirement funds, insurance policies, or annuity products).

 Never filed Form 8621 but filed a tax return yearly